Ayesha-Gondekar/Ayesha-Gondekar/README.md

 Hello there👋,
-I’m currently working as a Management Trainee at Solistic Decision Sciences, India
+I’m currently working as a Data Science Intern at Eversana, India

 Things I'm good at 🔥
 - Domain: Machine Learning, Data Science, Data Wrangling and Data Visualization.